swaxi/stereonet/README.md

 ## Installation

-1. Upload from zipfile via URL in Qfield App on your device in settings/plugins: https://github.com/swaxi/stereonet/archive/refs/heads/main.zip
+1. Upload from zip file via URL in Qfield App on your device in settings/plugins: https://github.com/swaxi/stereonet/archive/refs/heads/main.zip
-3. Look for the 🌐 button in the toolbar
+23. Look for the 🌐 button in the toolbar

 ## Usage